Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

+Where $\mu^{*(i)}(j)$ is the remaining number of degree $j$ vertices over $n$ and $Q^*_i$ is the corresponding parameter defined in Theorem \ref{thm:oneapplication}, after $i$ applications of the map $M_1(\cdot)$ over the degree distribution $(p^*_k)_{k\geq0}$. \end{proposition}

-To do this, we may construct a new graph sequence $\tilde G$ defined as the graphs where the degrees of a certain proportion of vertices in the original graphs $G$ were changed to 1 so that the inequality in Theorem \ref{thm:oneapplication} holds.
+\begin{proof} Define a new graph sequence $G^* \sim \mbox{CM}_n(\bar d^{*(n)})$ where the $(CA)$ holds towards the limiting degree distribution $(p^*_k)_{k\geq0}$.
+This sequence can be thought as the graphs formed by changing the degrees of a certain proportion of vertices in the original graphs $G$ to 1 so that the inequality in Theorem \ref{thm:oneapplication} holds.
 The resulting graphs will be distributed as the original ones with some of its edges removed.
-Then, because the independence number is monotonic on edge removal, we will have that $\alpha(G) \leq \alpha(\tilde G)$.
-Finally, using equation \eqref{eq:indnumestimation}, $\alpha(\tilde G)$ can be computed and thus the desired upper bound is obtained.
+Then, because the independence number is monotonic on edge removal, we will have that $\alpha(G) \leq \alpha(G^*)$.
+Finally, using equation \eqref{eq:indnumestimation}, $\alpha(G^*)$ can be computed and thus the desired upper bound is obtained. \end{proof}